-Table 60: Sending/receiving of SMS on TCP port specified
+Table 63: Sending/receiving of SMS on TCP port specified

-If you establish a connection to the router using a serial interface or Ethernet (TCP), then you can use AT commands to manage SMS messages.
+If you establish a connection to the router through a serial interface or interface using the TCP protocol, then you can use AT commands to manage SMS messages.

 Only the commands supported by the routers are listed in the following table.
 For other AT commands the OK response is always sent.
 There is no support for treatment of complex AT commands, so in such a case the router sends ERROR response.